oleh-kazban-gl/AngularX/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Analyze project bundles

+Run `npm run analyze` in order to see packages included in the project's build.